History of Mark Pope in Timeline

 Others born on this day/year

-1983: Lynn Archibald Head Coach at Utah
+1983: Lynn Archibald at Utah

-1989: Lynn Archibald End of Utah Head Coaching Role
+1989: Lynn Archibald at Utah

 1992: Pac-10 Freshman of the Year

-1996: Kentucky Wins NCAA Championship
+1996: NCAA National Championship

-1996: Drafted to the NBA
+1996: Drafted by the Indiana Pacers

-2005: End of Playing Career
+2005: End of NBA Playing Career

-2006: Enrolled in Medical School
+2006: Enrolls in Medical School

 In 2006, Mark Pope enrolled in medical school at Columbia University College of Physicians and Surgeons in New York City.

-2009: Joined University of Georgia Coaching Staff
+2009: Joins University of Georgia Coaching Staff

-In 2009, Mark Pope left medical school and joined Mark Fox's coaching staff at the University of Georgia as director of basketball operations.
+In 2009, Mark Pope left medical school and joined Mark Fox's coaching staff at the University of Georgia as the director of basketball operations.

 2010: Assistant Coach at Wake Forest